nadeemabdulhamid/omg-project/docs/omg-api.md

 ### Response format

+A back-end handler method should return either:

+- A JSON list of strings,

+      [ "programming", "software engineering", "coding", ... ]

-A back-end handler method should return JSON list of two-element lists, where the first element of each list should be a tag, and the second element is a frequency count.
+- or, a JSON list of two-element lists, where the first element of each list should be a tag, and the second element is a frequency count.
 The list should be provided in decreasing order of frequency, for example:

       [ ["programming", 5],
         ["software engineering", 5],
         ["coding", 4],
         ["technology", 3],
         ...
       ]

 ### Handlers